 When fruit is cooked with sugar and acid, it thickens naturally after it's been boiled and then simmered for a length of time.

 This blackberry compote will thicken as it simmers and reduces.
 It will thicken additionally as it cools.
-If, however, you would like an even thicker compote add a slurry - 1 tsp of cornstarch mixed into 1 tsp of water - at the end of cooking.
+If, however, you would like an even thicker compote add a slurry - 1 teaspoon of cornstarch mixed into 1 teaspoon of water - at the end of cooking.

 Honestly, this compote is great with a multitude of food items (especially when it comes to breakfast).
 Here's what I love it with: